open-mmlab/mmpose/docs/en/installation.md

 mim install "mmcv>=2.0.0rc1"
 ```

 Note that some of the demo scripts in MMPose require [MMDetection](https://github.com/open-mmlab/mmdetection) (mmdet)  for human detection.
-If you want to run these demo scripts with mmdet, you can install mmdet as a dependency by running:
+If you want to run these demo scripts with mmdet, you can easily install mmdet as a dependency by running:

 ```shell
 mim install "mmdet>=3.0.0rc0"